KhronosGroup/glslang/README.md

 ## Execution of Standalone Wrapper

-To use the standalone binary form, execute `glslangValidator`, and it will print a usage statement.
+To use the standalone binary form, execute `glslang`, and it will print a usage statement.
 Basic operation is to give it a file containing a shader, and it will print out warnings/errors and optionally an AST.